MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab06_Agreements.md

 ---

 # Practice Lab 6 - Agreements
+## Scenario
+Contoso Coffee provides preventative maintenance contracts on several models of commercial coffee equipment that they sell.
+When a customer purchase one of these models, Contoso will send out a technician once every three months to provide preventative maintenance on a device.

+You have been asked to configure an agreement for a new customer that will do the following:
+- Create and schedule a preventative maintenance work order every three months.
+    - The work customer has a specific resource they prefer to work with.
+This resource should be indicated.
+- Send out an invoice every 6 months.

 ## Exercise 1 - Create an Agreement

-In this exercise you will be defining a preventative maintenance agreement that will generate Work orders monthly and bill customers quarterly.
+In this exercise you will be defining a preventative maintenance agreement that will generate Work orders quarterly and bill customers every six months.

 ### Task 1 - Create Agreement